thiscouldbebetter/GameFrameworkTS/Documentation/Development_Guide/Development_Guide.md

 The sharp-eyed observer will notice that two classes are declared in this file--the Habitat class and the HabitatProperty class.
 An instance of HabitatProperty is created and passed into the Habitat constructor's property list.
 That HabitatProperty class will make it easier to identify Habitat instances when they're mixed in amongst other Entities.

 8.3.
 Next, we'll create the villain, which we'll call a "Enemy".
 Still in the Model directory, create a new file named Enemy.ts, containing the following text.
-This class is quite a bit more complex than the previous one, since the enemy has to actually move around and kidnap people and stuff, while all the Habitat has to do is sit there looking vulnerable.
+This class is quite a bit more complex than the previous one, since the enemy has to actually move around and kidnap people and stuff--what some game developers used to call "artificial intelligence"--while all the Habitat has to do is sit there looking vulnerable.

 	class Enemy extends Entity
 	{